-There are both federal and state laws governing payroll and you must comply with both but also know which supersede in cases of overlap.
-For example, federal minimum wage is currently $7.25 per hour but the rate in the state of California is $13.00 per hour for employers with 26 or more employees and $12.00 per hour for employers with 25 or fewer employees.
+There are both federal and state laws governing payroll.
+You must comply with both, but also know which supersede in cases of overlap.
+For example, federal minimum wage is currently $7.25 per hour.
+But the rate in the state of California is $13.00 per hour for employers with 26 or more employees, and $12.00 per hour for employers with 25 or fewer employees.
 When the state rate is higher, employers must pay that rate.
 Occasionally there is also a local rate that applies as well.
 Again, if higher than the state rate, that is the rate that must be paid.

 There are two classifications of employees:

-- Exempt – they are exempt from overtime pay and minimum wage laws and instead are paid for the work they perform, not the hours they work.
+- Exempt – they are exempt from overtime pay and minimum wage laws.
+Instead they are paid for the work they perform, not the hours they work.
 Essentially this would mean they are paid a salary.
 Generally, these employees perform executive, administrative or professional duties.
-There are other specifics that apply as well so research further if you believe you should classify and employee as exempt.
+There are other specifics that apply as well.
+Research further if you believe you should classify an employee as exempt.

-- Non-exempt – means they are paid by hour and are entitled to overtime pay at a rate of time and a half of their regular rate.
+- Non-exempt – employees are paid by hour.
+They are entitled to overtime pay at a rate of time and a half of their regular rate.
 Additionally, there are guidelines that specify when the employee is working overtime.
 For federal requirements, this is over 40 hours in a week.
 Individual states may have more stringent laws, particularly California, so be sure you follow the state guidelines when they apply.

 There are also specific forms that must be completed and used to set up employees on payroll and to notify the state that you have hired someone.
 Once hired, only rarely will an employee make changes to their information that will require updates in the payroll.